Unjust and disproportionate impact of COVID-19

 Understanding our data: What does this chart mean?

-These charts show us the health impact of COVID-19 by race and ethnicity.
+These charts show us the health impact of COVID-19 and vaccination rates by race and ethnicity.
 The first chart shows the percent of all COVID-19 cases and the rate (cases per 100,000 people) for each racial and ethnic group.
 It also shows the percent of the general population each racial and ethnic group makes up in Wisconsin for comparison to the percent of all cases.
-Using the slider feature on the left, users can adjust the date range of cases displayed.
-Using the filter on the left, we are able to select a health outcome of cases, hospitalizations, or deaths to view in both the first and second charts.

-The second chart shows us the rolling 2-week case rate as a trend over time for each racial and ethnic group.
+The second chart shows us the rolling 2-week rates as a trend over time for each racial and ethnic group.

 Please note that the Wisconsin Electronic Disease Surveillance (WEDSS) system underwent routine maintenance and enhancements over the weekend of October 16-18, 2020.
 Due to this temporary pause in reporting, multiple days of data were uploaded at once, affecting the single day count for the visualizations during that time.